-In the first lecture, I distinguished between two sorts of objects of knowledge (or understanding):
+We can distinguish between two sorts of objects of knowledge (or understanding):

-- Concrete / syntactic: definitions, theorems, proofs, theories, questions, conjectures, . . . - Abstract / quasi-algorithmic: methods, concepts, heuristics, intuitions, . . .
+- syntactic: definitions, theorems, proofs, theories, questions, conjectures, ... - more nebulous: methods, concepts, heuristics, intuitions, ...

 I will focus mostly on modularity of syntactic entities.

 I suspect that if we can make sense of the second group, we will see that modularity of syntactic objects is just one aspect of modularity of method.